bengfarrell/rgf-blog/content/posts/2018-11-13-come-wine-with-me-on-the-swirl-suite-podcast.md

   - "wine-blogger"
 ---

 Catching up on appearances I've made over the past couple of years for food and fiction, and lo and behold!
 I never promoted my episode of _the Swirl Suite_ podcast from last year!
 I love this group, or "squad" as they call themselves, of female wine and spirit professionals of color, based mainly in the DC area.
 Last year, they did a series, "Get to Know a Wine Blogger," and I was thrilled to be asked to take part.
-Surprisingly, the only subject that's out of date is that my fantasy novel, _Wings Unseen_, is no longer coming out but has been out for a year (pick it up on the right -->).
+Surprisingly, the only subject that's out of date is that my fantasy novel, _Wings Unseen_, is no longer coming out but has been out for a year.
 Oh, and we're a year past that Wine Bloggers Conference in Santa Rosa as well.
 Details, details.
 Otherwise, it's a pretty fun interview!

 ![swirl suite, podcast, wine podcast](https://d2ypg8o05lff0b.cloudfront.net/wp-content/uploads/sites/3/2018/11/13225810/Swirl-Suite-1024x1021.jpg)